Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Introduction

-The James Webb Space Telescope (JWST) presents a unique opportunity to overcome these challenges with its high-resolution imaging and sensitivity in the near-infrared.
-In recent years, JWST has demonstrated its capability to identify UV-faint AGN-host galaxies at high redshift ($z > 5$) through the detection of broad Balmer emission lines \citep{matthee, maiolino_24, Ignas_2025, greene_24, ubler_2023, larson_2023, kocevski_2023, harikane_23, kokorev_2024}.
-These UV-faint AGNs appear to be significantly more abundant than previously expected---their number density at $z \sim 5$ is measured to be one to two orders of magnitude higher than estimates based on extrapolations of the quasar UV luminosity function \citep{matthee, maiolino_24, Ignas_2025, harikane_23, kocevski_2023, greene_24}.
-These low-luminosity, broad-line AGN galaxies typically host moderate-mass black holes with masses in the range of $10^{6-8}$ \msun \ , derived from locally calibrated single-epoch methods or direct black hole mass measurement \citep{matthee, maiolino_24, harikane_23, Ignas_2025_bhmass, Geris_2026}.
+The James Webb Space Telescope (JWST) presents a unique opportunity to overcome these challenges with its high spatial resolution and great sensitivity in the near-infrared.
+In recent years, JWST has demonstrated its capability to identify UV-faint AGN-host galaxies at high redshift ($z$\,$>$\,5) through the detection of broad Balmer emission lines \citep{matthee, maiolino_24, Ignas_2025, greene_24, ubler_2023, larson_2023, kocevski_2023, harikane_23, kokorev_2024}.
+These UV-faint AGN appear to be significantly more abundant than previously expected---their number density at $z$\,$\sim$\,5 is measured to be one to two orders of magnitude higher than the estimates based on the extrapolations of the quasar UV luminosity function \citep{matthee, maiolino_24, Ignas_2025, harikane_23, kocevski_2023, greene_24}.
+These low-luminosity, broad-line AGN galaxies typically host moderate-mass black holes with masses in the range of $10^{6-8}$ \msun, derived from the locally calibrated single-epoch methods or direct black-hole mass measurement \citep{matthee, maiolino_24, harikane_23, Ignas_2025_bhmass, Geris_2026}.
 In comparison, luminous quasars at similar redshifts are found to host black holes with masses of $\sim 10^{8-10}M_\odot$ \citep{Fan_2023, trakhtenbrot_11}.
-UV-faint AGNs therefore provide ideal laboratories for constraining host-galaxy properties and investigating the co-evolution of supermassive black holes and their hosts.
+UV-faint AGN therefore provide ideal laboratories for constraining host-galaxy properties and investigating the co-evolution of supermassive black holes and their hosts.
 First, their relatively low black hole masses compared to luminous quasars suggest that they represent an earlier stage of black hole growth.
-Second, their low AGN luminosities reduce host–AGN contrast, making it easier to detect and characterize the underlying host galaxies without being completely outshone by the AGN.
+Second, their low AGN luminosities reduce the AGN-host contrast, making it easier to detect and characterize the underlying host galaxies without being completely outshined by the AGN.

 About 15 - 30\% of broad-line AGN identified by JWST are ``little red dots'' (LRDs; \citealp{matthee, Kevin_2025}).
 Currently, there is no unified set of selection criteria for identifying these objects.
 Spectroscopically, they exhibit a distinct ``V-shaped'' continuum, with a red slope in the rest-frame optical and a blue slope in the rest-frame UV \citep{Furtak_2024}.
 Morphologically, they are characterized by their compact point-like sources in the rest-frame optical with red colors \citep{kokorev_2024, Rinaldi_2025}.